 A Bill to prohibit the differential pricing of products and services that are substantially similar other than being intended for, or marketed to, a particular gender; and for connected purposes.

-The bill is currently at the 2nd reading in the House of Commons.
-After this stage, it would typically proceed to committee stage for detailed examination and amendments.
+The bill is currently at the 2nd reading in the House of Commons; if it advances, it would proceed to the committee stage for detailed scrutiny.

 Generated 21 February 2026